-- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, usually within two weeks after receiving the award notification.
+- If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, usually within two to three weeks after receiving the award notification.

 Financial Aid Census Dates:

 All financial aid awards are based on your enrollment status as of the Financial Aid Census date.
 No adjustments can be made due to a change in enrolled units that occurs after that date.
 Students who withdraw from all units are subject to repayment of federal and state financial aid funds.
 The above FA census dates are subject to change without notice.

 Work-study earnings are based on the time sheets submitted by your supervisor and paychecks are issued monthly by the College Payroll Office.
 Contact the Job Placement Office for further information.